mph-/lcapy/doc/discretetime.rst

 Sequence attributes
 -------------------

-- `epxr` convert to a discrete-time or discrete-frequency expression
+- `expr` convert to a discrete-time or discrete-frequency expression
 - `extent` the extent of the sequence
 - `n` the sequence indices
 - `origin` the element index for `n = 0`
+- `vals` the sequence values as a list

 Sequence methods